mapattacker/datascience/utils.rst

  * spin off processes to run a specific function in parallel
  * union the partitions together back into a Pandas dataframe

+Note that this only works for huge datasets, as it also takes time to spin off processes, and union back partitions together.

 .. code:: python

     # from http://blog.adeel.io/2016/11/06/parallelize-pandas-map-or-apply/